 Former Benedictine University students, not currently enrolled as degree-seeking students, may apply for readmission.
 An application must be submitted and will be reviewed for an admissions decision.
 Applicants who experienced academic problems should be prepared to demonstrate to the committee sufficient reasons for reconsideration.
+A student's previous scholarship eligibility will be reevaluated under the transfer scholarship rules.
 If a student's enrollment has been terminated for poor scholarship, such a student may be readmitted after a minimum of two academic semesters, provided evidence is presented which, in the judgment of the University, indicates that there is improved potential for academic success.
 All college courses for which the student registered in his/her absence from Benedictine University must be presented in the form of official transcripts.
 For readmission under amnesty, see the Academic Policies section.